Updated 4.11.2013 Click on images to see larger view

 fondriest.jpg (166382 bytes)

-A Legnano branded bicycle recently seen in the Tommasini shop in Grosseto
+Legnano branded bicycle in Tommasini shop in Grosseto, in 2007

 thefamouslegnanomarqueinasurprisingplace_small.jpg